List of Bose headphones: QuietComfort Earbuds (2nd generation)

+On September 18th 2024, Bose released the 2nd generation of the QuietComfort Earbuds.
+Three colors options were available at launch (Black, White Smoke, and Chilled Lilac) with Ice Blue, Petal Pink and Twilight Blue arriving later.

 Aviation headsets

 A30 Aviation Headset

 The "A30 Aviation Headset" was released in 2023 as the successor to the "A20 Aviation Headset" with extended noise cancellation and less clamping force than its predecessor.
 It has a claimed battery life of 45 hours (using two AA batteries) or can be powered by the airplane's electrical system.
 However, if continuously using Bluetooth functionality, the battery-life will only last 25-plus hours.
 It has three selectable modes of active noise cancellation.

 A20 Aviation Headset

 The "A20 Aviation Headset" was released in 2010 as the successor to the "Aviation Headset X" (aka A10).
 It has a claimed battery life of 45 hours (using two AA batteries) or can be powered by the airplane's electrical system.
 There are two versions, one with Bluetooth and one without.

 An updated version of the A20 was released in 2015.

 Combat Vehicle Crewman Headset

 A "Combat Vehicle Crewman Headset" was released in 1998, for use in armoured vehicles.